-In the year that marks the centenary of the end of the First World War, a new memorial sculpture has been unveiled in Featherstone, West Yorkshire to commemorate the 353 soldiers from the town that were killed.
+In 2018 the year that marked the centenary of the end of the First World War, a new memorial sculpture was unveiled in Featherstone, West Yorkshire to commemorate the 353 soldiers from the town that were killed.
 Featherstone Town Council and local residents are focused on embedding remembrance at the heart of the community for all to enjoy, share stories and share history.

 The World War I memorial entitled War Horse, A Place of Peace To Be Together is possible thanks to a £50,000 grant from funding body WREN.
 The money, awarded by WREN’s FCC Community Action Fund has been used to support the creation of the new memorial sculpture at the Mill Pond Meadow in Featherstone.
 WREN is a not-for-profit business that awards grants for community, biodiversity and heritage projects from funds donated by FCC Environment through the Landfill Communities Fund.